 The Haskell Tool Stack¶

-- Installing GHC automatically, in an isolated location.
+- Installing the Glasgow Haskell Compiler (GHC) automatically, in an isolated location.

 - Installing packages needed for your project.